kencul/kencul.github.io/README.md

 This breaks my local version, so I can't preview changes without pushing now

 first attemp at the unity embed, the window is really short, and the unity logo shows up, but never finishes loading

+the github pages update extremely slow after pushing, so its very difficult to debug.
+I will push one more time, and hope it works in class!